-It’s a question that’s often asked.
+It’s a question that often comes back.
 You CAN carry fruit juice through airport security checks.
 If it is expressively stated as a medical need in case of hypoglycemia on your diabetes travel letter, you can take fruit juice, or any other fast-acting sugar liquid, through airport security.

-To read more about the specific TSA requirements, visit TSA website page about “Travellers with Diabetes and other medical conditions” right here!
+To read more about the specific TSA requirements, visit TSA website page on Special Procedures for People with Diabetes.

 Before flying with diabetes, should you have any more doubts about what you can take through airport security, do not hesitate to contact your departure airport’s referent authority.
 Here are a few useful phone numbers to save you some time: